thenewboston-developers/thenewboston-Backend/BUSINESS_REQUIREMENTS.md

     - Upcoming: "Register Now", "Full", "Registration opens in 14h 32m", or "Registered" (with a checkmark icon)
     - Live: "Live" (with a "View" CTA)
     - Completed: "Completed" with winner name, finish date/time, and a "View results" CTA
+  - If the user is registered, the CTA shows "Registered" (with a checkmark icon) even when the tournament is full.

 Clicking a card routes the user to the tournament details page.